RIOT-OS/riotctrl/README.rst

    print(ctrl.term.before)         # print the command result
    ctrl.stop_term()                # close the terminal

-Creating a RIOTCtrl object is done via environments.
+Creating a RIOTCtrl object is done via environment variables.
 If empty then all configuration will come from the target application makefile.
 But any Make environment variable can be overridden, for example setting ``BOARD`` to a target ``BOARD`` which is not the default for that